philss/philss.github.io/_posts/2018-11-04-the-joy-of-reinstalling-the-system.markdown

 date:   2018-11-04 21:41:00 -0300
 ---

-It's curious how joyful is to reinstalling all your OS and dependencies.
+It's curious how joyful it is to reinstalling all your OS and dependencies.
 It's like getting a new toy, except the part that you need to reconfigure everything.

 To help on that matter you can share your configuration through [open source repos][dot-files], or having them